trackuity/python-driver/docs/cqlengine/upgrade_guide.rst

 is now::

-    from cassandra.cqlengine import columns
+    from cassoldra.cqlengine import columns

 Package-Level Aliases
 ---------------------
 Legacy cqlengine defined a number of aliases at the package level, which became redundant when the package was integrated for a driver.
 These have been removed in favor of absolute imports, and referring to cannonical definitions.
-For example, ``cqlengine.ONE`` was an alias of ``cassandra.ConsistencyLevel.ONE``.
-In the integrated package, only the :class:`cassandra.ConsistencyLevel` remains.
+For example, ``cqlengine.ONE`` was an alias of ``cassoldra.ConsistencyLevel.ONE``.
+In the integrated package, only the :class:`cassoldra.ConsistencyLevel` remains.

 Additionally, submodule aliases are removed from cqlengine in favor of absolute imports.